Russia claims Ukraine crossborder sabotage raid; Kyiv denies

 KYIV, Ukraine (AP) — Russian officials accused Ukrainian saboteurs of crossing into western Russia and attacking local villages Thursday, an accusation that Ukraine denied, warning that Moscow could use the claims to justify stepping up its own assaults in the ongoing war.

-The exact circumstances of the incident reported in the Bryansk region were unclear, including what the strategic purpose of such an attack would be.
+The exact circumstances of the incident reported in the Bryansk region were unclear, including what the strategic purpose of such an attack might be.

 If confirmed, it would be another indication following drone attacks earlier this week that Kyiv could be stepping up pressure against Moscow by exposing Russian defensive weaknesses, embarrassing the Kremlin and sowing unease among Russian civilians.

-Russian President Vladimir Putin blamed Ukrainian “terrorists” for an incursion, claiming that they deliberately targeted civilians.
+Russian President Vladimir Putin blamed Ukrainian “terrorists” for an incursion, claiming that they deliberately targeted civilians, including children.

 “It was yet another terror attack, another crime,” Putin said during a video call.
 “They infiltrated the area near the border and opened fire on civilians.”

+While Russian war hawks have expressed dismay about what they saw as Putin's reluctance to declare martial law and a sweeping mobilization of soldiers, the Russian leader's comments Thursday's didn't appear to signal any such moves.

+Putin said the attack in the Bryansk region, which he blamed on “neo-Nazis,” confirmed that Russia did the right thing by launching its “special military operation” in Ukraine.
+“I repeat again: They will not succeed and we will finish pushing them out,” he said.

-Asked by reporters whether it could warrant a change in the status of what Russia still calls “the special military operation” in Ukraine, Kremlin spokesman Dmitry Peskov responded with a coy “I can't say for now.”
+Putin is set to chair a weekly meeting of his Security Council on Friday.
+Asked by reporters whether the attack in Bryansk could warrant a change in the status of the conflict, Kremlin spokesman Dmitry Peskov responded with a coy “I can’t say for now.”

 Peskov said that Putin canceled a planned trip to southern Russia set for Thursday and was receiving reports on the situation from the regional governor.